What is TMS treatment?

-TMS (transcranial magnetic stimulation) is a non-invasive treatment that is used for the treatment of major depression.
+TMS (transcranial magnetic stimulation) is a non-invasive treatment that is used for the treatment of major depression, OCD, PTSD, and many other conditions.
 During treatment, a coil placed over the head sends magnetic currents through the scalp and skull to activate neurons in areas of the brain that are believed to be in control of mood regulation.

 4.5 million people in the United States who have depression don’t benefit from antidepressants.